fly04/diploma-project/process/journal.md

+# 2024-03-22
+- Finished boosting and jetpacking
+- Prepared playground
+- Read stuff on Unity terrains and UI

+# 2024-03-21
+- Worked on boosting and jetpacking

 # 2024-03-19
 - (Re)Added some animations
 - Toyed with visuals to find a cool aesthetic (and took a break from movements...)